Glossary

 Negative Gate The failure pattern the agent must avoid.
 A specific, named cognitive error that the ability is designed to prevent.
 Example: "Treats the first visible symptom as the root cause without tracing the causal chain deeper."

 Target Pattern What correct reasoning looks like for this task type.
-A concrete description of the reasoning behavior the scaffold is designed to produce.
+A concrete description of the reasoning behavior the ability is designed to produce.

 Reasoning Topology